1. Riders must accept full responsibility for their own ride and route

 6. Unless riding as part of a pair, no drafting is allowed

 Solo riders should aim to try and ride alone for the duration of the event, even if you accidentally catch up with other riders along the way.
 We know that it can be a real morale boost to pedal along and chat to fellow riders for short while – and that’s fine – but please don’t buddy up for very long stretches of the ride.
 If you want to ride with your buddy then enter as a pair.
+You may find that friends and dotwatchers are looking out for you at control points so don’t be surprised if someone you’ve never met before suddenly turns up and says hi.
+Occassionally they may want to ride with you for a short while, this is ok as long as you ride side by side and don’t draft at any point.

 7. Riders must have their own third-party liability insurance